Who does CAM Detroit serve?

 Is transportation provided?

-Transportation will be provided in various forms, as needed, from the CAM Access Points to shelter.
+Transportation will be provided in various forms, on a limited and case by case basis, from the CAM Access Points to shelter.

 What happens when a client shows up at a shelter for housing assistance?
 What if it is after hours?